 Topical steroids can be used to lighten the affected skin.
 In the case of stubborn dark spots, resurfacing techniques such as chemical peels and microdermabrasion may be employed to remove the discolored skin on the surface.
 Unfortunately, some instances of discoloration cannot be lightened or removed completely.

 Methods of coping with melasma include limiting sun exposure or wearing sunscreen, wide-brimmed hats and protective clothing where sun exposure is necessary.
-Additional follow-up visits to a dermatologist may be required to ensure the melasma does not return or worsen.
+Additional follow-up visits to a skin specialist may be required to ensure the melasma does not return or worsen.